How to Sync Files and Folders in Windows 7 Computer?

 Files sync can help people make a copy of needed files so that the files can be used in different places.
 Here you can learn how to synchronize files in Windows 7 computer in two different ways.

 How do I sync files in Windows 7?

 Hi everybody, I have a folder (with many pictures taken over 10 years) that I want to sync with my another computer over my network.
 Does Windows 7 have a sync tool that I can copy a folder to another place?
 Thanks!

-Sync (short for synchronization), which is an operation that can keep files in multiple locations up-to-date.
-That is to say, sync file is going to keep two files or more stay the same and keep the newly-created or updated files and folders from the source directory to the target directory.
-In other word, sync file is a kind of backup in a certain way.
-Most of us know that we need to backup system before the system crash or the data broken.
-The file sync is a function that can synchronize many files or folders so that we can’t worry about the update times any more like the scenario no matter for Windows 7 or other OS.
+Sync (short for synchronization) is an operation that can keep files in multiple locations up-to-date.
+That is to say, file sync is to make two files or more stay the same and transfer the newly-created or updated files and folders from the source directory to the target directory.

-The files can be synchronized to the local space or the different PCs though Network and we called the single file synchronization or remote file synchronization.
-When doing sync file, it will scan the files of both folders and compare with the source directory to find the changed files, then, transmit the needed files or delete the needless files to keep the files sync.
+The files can be synchronized to the local space or different PCs though network and we call the process single file synchronization or remote file synchronization.
+When doing file sync, it will scan the files of both source and target directories to find the changed files, and then transmit the needed files or delete the needless files to keep the files in different places same.

 Set up File Sync with Windows 7 Built-in Tool

 It is easier to sync files in Windows 7 than in earlier Windows operating systems.
 Windows 7 has the function called Sync Center to synchronize files.
 With Sync Center, you can sync files on Windows 7 network drive to local so that you can work with those files even when you're not connected to the network, or when the server is unavailable.
 Follow the guidance below to sync network files to local: